StaffHub vs Manual Rotas: The Real Cost of Spreadsheet Scheduling

 |---|---|---|

 The "cost" row is the one that trips people up.
 The manual rota feels free, but the time cost is real and ongoing.
-StaffHub is free for up to 5 staff, and paid tiers start at $12.99 a month.
+StaffHub is free for up to 5 staff ($0 forever), and paid plans start at $129/year.
 The question is which one is actually cheaper when you account for both.

-Most standalone scheduling apps do one thing: they replace the rota.
-StaffHub is built for Shopify specifically, which means it sits alongside your training management and task assignment in the same place you already manage your store.
+Most standalone scheduling apps do one thing: they manage the rota.
+StaffHub is built for Shopify specifically, and it does the rota and the part those tools tend to leave out — training management, onboarding, and announcements with read receipts — in the same place you already manage your store.

-When you hire someone new, you can put them on the rota and assign them their onboarding training modules at the same time.
-When you roll out a new process — a new returns procedure, a seasonal promotion workflow — you can assign the relevant training to the staff working those shifts.
-Everything is connected because it is all in one system.
+When you hire someone new, you put them on the rota and assign their onboarding training modules in the same app.
+When you roll out a new process — a new returns procedure, a seasonal promotion workflow — you can assign the relevant training and push an announcement to the staff working those shifts, and confirm who has read it.
+It is connected because it is one system rather than two.

 This matters if you have already found that the informal approach to training creates the same problems as the informal approach to scheduling: inconsistency, gaps, and reliance on whoever happens to be available to explain things.

-StaffHub makes most sense if you have a team of 4 or more people, schedules that change week to week, or both.
-If you have had at least one scheduling headache in the last month — a missed shift, a confused swap, an hour spent in a group chat sorting out who was covering what — it is probably worth a 14-day trial to see whether it removes that overhead.
+StaffHub makes most sense if you have a team of 4 or more people, variable shift patterns, frequent new hires, or processes that change week to week.
+If you have had at least one coordination headache in the last month — a missed shift, a swap nobody recorded, a new hire who never got proper onboarding, a policy change half the team missed — it is probably worth trying the free plan to see whether it removes that overhead.
+If your rota has not changed in a year and your team is three long-standing people, it probably will not.

-With a free plan for up to 5 staff and paid tiers from $12.99 per month, the bar for it being "worth it" is fairly low.
-One avoided missed shift pays for several months of the subscription.
+With a free plan for up to 5 staff ($0 forever) and paid plans from $129/year, the bar for it being "worth it" is fairly low.
+One shift that does not get missed, one properly onboarded hire, or one policy change everyone actually reads, pays for itself.
 One hour of manager time saved per week makes it more than cost-neutral.

 Or read more about how to schedule staff in Shopify without spreadsheets and how to set up staff training in your Shopify store.